-The students took part in both theory and practical teaching sessions, gained access to genuine healthcare users, toured the University hospital and explored UEA’s innovative Norwich Electronic Assistive Technology Centre, returning home with a greatly enhanced understanding of healthcare education practices in the UK.
+The students took part in both theoretical and practical teaching sessions, gained access to real healthcare users, toured the University Hospital and explored UEA’s innovative Norwich Electronic Assistive Technology (NEAT) Centre, returning home with a greatly enhanced understanding of healthcare education practices in the UK.

 Contact Tony for more information.

-In Malawi, Ekwendeni College of Nursing & Midwifery wanted to improve their teaching and learning methods, developing a Nursing BSc in the process.
+Ekwendeni College of Nursing and Midwifery in Malawi wanted to improve its teaching and learning methods while developing a Nursing BSc.

-Charlene Lobo led a three-year collaboration with the College, including a regular exchange of annual visits, with third year UEA students heading to Malawi and Ekwendeni lecturers coming to the UK.
+Charlene Lobo led a three-year collaboration with the college, including annual exchange visits, with third-year UEA students heading to Malawi and Ekwendeni lecturers coming to the UK.

-Our nursing students not only used their knowledge to help progress the country’s healthcare system, but by working and learning in Malawi, they also became an active part of a globalised nursing community, gaining a greater understanding of unique cultures that enhanced their own patient care.
+Our nursing students not only used their knowledge to help progress the country’s healthcare system but, by working and learning in Malawi, they also became an active part of a globalised nursing community, gaining a greater understanding of unique cultures to enhance their own patient care.